Darshan-Baligeri/End-to-End-House-Price-Prediction-with-MLOps-Integration/readme.md

 By incorporating MLOps, the project ensures continuous model monitoring, deployment automation, and streamlined collaboration across teams.

-> **Note**: This project works best with Python 3.9.
-Compatibility with other versions may require adjustments.

 ## Project Structure
 ```
 prices-predictor-system